The More You Sweat, the More Weight You Lose?

-Exercise and the body
+Exercise and perspiration

 In order to cool you down when your body temperature gets too high, your body has a mechanism we call sweating.
 Basically, you excrete water through the sweat glands located in your skin.
 This lowers your body temperature.
 This is evident in a study published in the Journal of Dermatological Science.

 Female athletes, for example, start to sweat at a higher temperature and from deeper tissues.
 At the same effort and temperature, men sweat more.
 Women, on the other hand, have more mechanisms for cooling their body (especially circulatory mechanisms).